HMS Lizard (1757): Hospital ship

 "...two or three old Men of War that will serve as hulks to be fitted up as Lazarettes ... and one of smaller dimensions [Lizard] to be fitted up as an Hospital for the reception of the sick if any such be found on board, (as well as) ... an able medical person... to examine into the health of the crews and other persons on board ships arriving from the Levant."

 — – Excerpt from the 1799 Order of the Privy Council establishing Lizard as a hospital ship and authorising employment of a doctor to care for those aboard.

 The ageing vessel lay unused at Portsmouth for the next five years.
 In 1797 she was placed under the nominal command of Lieutenant John Buller, who was relieved by Lieutenant James Macfarland in the following year.
 Under Macfarland's command in 1799, Lizard was brought to Chatham Dockyard for internal modifications to convert her into a hospital ship.
 These works coincided with public fears that yellow fever and bubonic plague could be brought to Britain via vessels from the eastern Mediterranean.
 On completion of the fitout in 1800 Lizard was sailed to Stangate Creek, near Burntwick Island in Kent, to care for sick seafarers discharged from quarantined merchantmen.
 She was accompanied by two largely derelict Navy vessels – and – which were refitted as floating lazarettes.

 Lizards hospital ship assignment was intended to be temporary, pending construction of a permanent quarantine station atop the nearby Chetney Hill.
 However work on this facility was abandoned in 1810 for cost reasons and because the land surrounding the site was swampy and itself a centre for disease.
 Valiant was returned to sea in 1803, but Lizard and Duke remained at Stangate Creek for the next 28 years, catering for patients transferred from vessels under quarantine at other ports.
 The decrepit Lizard was finally removed from Navy service in 1828 and towed to Sheerness Dockyard for decommissioning.
-On 22 September 1828 she was sold into private hands for the sum of £810.
+At the time she was the last of the Coventry-class still in use, and the only one beside to have remained in service during the nineteenth century (Note: Built 10 years later than Lizard, Carysfort remained in more or less continuous naval service from 1767 to 1813, when she was sold for £1,800) On 22 September 1828 she was sold into private hands at Sheerness, for the sum of £810.